trufflesuite/trufflesuite.com/src/blog/three-new-ganache-features-to-improve-your-developer-experience/index.md

 ## Conclusion

 At Truffle, we remain committed to improving and simplifying the user experience for dapp developers in the Web3 ecosystem by creating developer tools, resources, and educational materials.
-With the monumental upgrade coming to Ethereum by mid-September, we're even more excited and committed to this course.

 To find out more about our suite of developer tools, visit the official [Truffle website](https://trufflesuite.com).
-If you have questions about The Merge and how it impacts our products feel free to start a discussion on our [Github Discussions channel](https://github.com/orgs/trufflesuite/discussions).
-Finally, don't forget to follow us on [Twitter](https://twitter.com/trufflesuite) for live announcements and updates.
+If you have questions, feel free to start a discussion on our [Github Discussions channel](https://github.com/orgs/trufflesuite/discussions).
+We also hold weekly live streamed sessions called **Web Unleashed**, where we build, interview folks, and discuss important developments around the ecosystem.
+Keep an eye on our Twitter for updates on the next session.
+You can also find past episodes on the [Truffle Youtube channel](https://www.youtube.com/c/TruffleSuite) and the [unleashed section](https://trufflesuite.com/unleashed) of our website if you prefer written materials.